data-apis/array-api/spec/purpose_and_scope.md

 ### broadcast

-automatic (implicit) expansion of array dimensions to be of equal sizes without copying array data.
+automatic (implicit) expansion of array dimensions to be of equal sizes without copying array data for the purpose of making arrays with different shapes have compatible shapes for element-wise operations.

 ### compatible